-The Choice Modelling Centre (CMC) is pleased to introduce a new online seminar series.
+The Choice Modelling Centre (CMC) is pleased to announce our third online seminar series.
 The seminars will cover all aspects of choice modelling and will be aimed at a cross-disciplinary audience.
 In general, there will be one seminar per week, on a Tuesday.
 With some exceptions, such as speakers from East Asia and Australia, the seminars will take place at 3pm UK time.
 In this series, we are pleased to include three former CMC PhD students, thus giving you a flavour of the research undertaken at CMC itself.

 Attending the seminars